pellcorp/creality-wiki/docs/cartographer.md

 /usr/data/pellcorp/k1/installer.sh --install cartotouch --mount Mount
 ```

+!!! tip

-**Note:** For `Mount` you need to specify the mount option your have used, please refer to [Mount Options](#mount-options).
+    For `Mount` you need to specify the mount option your have used, please refer to [Mount Options](#mount-options).

     If you are using a non-supported mount you should skip the `--mount` option and adjust your configuration after installation before trying to perform a bed mesh or Screws Tilt Calculate!

 ??? note "RPC failed; curl 18 transfer closed"

     You might get this error:

     ```